gab-studios/gab-cmdline/README.md

        .defineCommand("-quiet, #be extra quiet")
        .defineCommand("-verbose, #be extra verbose")
        .defineCommand("-debug, #print debugging information")
-       .defineCommand("-emacs, #produce logging information without adornments")
-       .defineCommand("-logfile, !logFile, #use given file for log") .defineCommand("-logger, !logClass, #the class which is to perform logging") .defineCommand("-listener, !listenerClass, #add an instance of class as a project listener") .defineCommand("-find, !buildFile, #search for buildfile towards the root of the filesystem and use it");
+       .defineCommand("-logfile, !logFile, #use given file for log") .defineCommand("-logger, !logClass, #the class which is to perform logging") .defineCommand("-listener, !listenerClass, #add an instance of class as a project listener") .defineCommand("-find, !buildFile, #search for file towards the root of the filesystem and use it");

 Note:  The format of "-D<property>=<value>" is automatically supported and doesnt need to be defined.
 If a -D<property>=<value> is seen on the command line, it is parsed and set